 Anders Berensson Architects together with Wallensteen & Co have designed the new Stockholm office for Nordic licensing company Rights & Brands.
-The interior design focus on creating a functional work space and displaying the company’s classic Scandinavian brands, products, graphics and craft in the interior, details and architectural ornaments.
+The interior design focus on creating a functional work space as well as displaying the company’s classic Scandinavian brands, through custom made cabinets and murals cnc-milled, printed or painted onto the interior of the space.

 The entrance area is a museum space with a cabinet covering the whole entrance wall.
 The cabinet includes most brands.
 The cabinet is covered with changeable hatches to fit several scenarios.
 When a specific event is taken place a specific type of items can be displayed.
 Every hatch has a milled hole that is both a handle but also silhouette of its content.
 So when the hatch is closed it’s a small reminder of the product hidden behind the hatch.
 The entrance area also have a waiting area with an exhibition on pedestals showing rarities and design icons.